 - In official Rituals stores in the countries where the My Rituals loyalty program has been rolled out;

 - Online; or

 After signing up, you will receive a username, password and a My Rituals loyalty program ID.
-These details are strictly personal and may only be shared within your household.
+These details are strictly personal and must be kept for yourself.
 Inform Rituals immediately if you think a third party has acquired your password.